weaviate/weaviate-io/developers/weaviate/concepts/data.md

 When using multi-tenancy, cross-references can be made as follows:

 - From a multi-tenancy object to a non-multi-tenancy object.
-- From a multi-tenancy object to a multi-tenancy object, as long as they belong to the same tenant.
+- From a multi-tenancy object to another multi-tenancy object, as long as they belong to the same tenant.

 You **cannot** create cross-references:

-- From a non-multi-tenancy object to a multi-tenancy object, or
+- From a non-multi-tenancy object to a multi-tenancy object.
-- From a multi-tenancy object to a multi-tenancy object, if they belong to different tenants.
+- From a multi-tenancy object to another multi-tenancy object if they belong to different tenants.

 ### Key features

-- Each tenant has a dedicated high-performance vector index providing query speeds as if the tenant was the only user on the cluster.
+- Each tenant has a dedicated, high-performance vector index.  providing query speeds as if the tenant was the only user on the cluster.
-- As each tenant's data is isolated to a dedicated shard, deletes are fast, easy and do not affect other tenants.
+- Each tenant's data is isolated on a dedicated shard.
+This means deletes are fast and do not affect other tenants.
-- To scale up, add a new node to your cluster.
-Weaviate will automatically schedule new tenants on the node with the least resource usage.
+- To scale out, add a new node to your cluster.
+Weaviate automatically schedules new tenants on the node with the least resource usage.

 :::info Related pages
 - [How-to: Manage Data | Multi-tenancy operations](../manage-data/multi-tenancy.md)